alphagov/registers-tech-docs/source/documentation/using_the_api/api_reference.md

 Example request: `curl -o country.zip --request GET --url https://local-authority-eng.register.gov.uk/download-register`

-## Download updates from a register
+## Getting updates from a register

 You can download the new entries in 2 ways:

 * download another copy of the full register
 * download individual updated entries for the records you are using